vadimcro/VKRiez-Edge/README.md

 - *Value 100-500 (Large)*: Aggressive filtering, keeps only major edge structures
 - *Example*: For a noisy scan with speckling, use higher values (50-100) to eliminate the noise
 - *Example*: For detailed line art with fine elements, use lower values (10-20) to preserve small details

+### Adaptive Regions & Enhanced Filtering

+**Use Adaptive Regions, Use Enhanced Filtering**:
+Segregate foreground (salient) vs. background edges, allowing different thresholds for each.

+## Edge Consistency

+**Use Edge Consistency, Target Edge Thickness**:
+Skeletonizes edges for uniform line thickness, then optionally dilates them in order to maintain consistent lines

 ### VKriez Hybrid MTEED Edge Preprocessor Specific Parameters